Lemoncode/webpack-by-sample/05 Misc/06 Webpack Config Reload/README.md

-# BONUS Auto restart DevServer
+# Detect webpack.config changes and auto restart DevServer

 You may have realized that any change made into webpack config file will require us to manually re-initialize `webpack-dev-server` by killing current instance and launching a new one (`npm start`).
 Sometimes, this could be annoying, especially when dealing with many changes in webpack configuration.